JetBrains/Qodana/topics/monorepo-project.md

 ### Qodana Cloud

 You can view inspection reports using [Qodana Cloud](https://qodana.cloud).
-On the Qodana Cloud website, create two [projects](cloud-projects.xml) for storing inspection reports for the `frontend` and `backend` projects.
+On the Qodana Cloud website, create one [project](cloud-projects.xml) for storing inspection reports for the `frontend` project, and another one for the `backend` project.

 After you create the projects, you can use their [project tokens](project-token.md).